VictoriaLiu188/git-papers/journal.md

 writing something new
-test to see if we can push this change to github. took a long time to connect local git with github
+test to see if we can push this change to github. took a long time to connect local git with github By definition git is working locally as a version control system, must sync with github, those online cloud